Are events worth the effort? What councils need to know about event ROI

 The Trap:

 Investing in every event that applies for support.
-Or running Council-led events without clarity on purpose, audience, or fit with the visitor economy.
+Or Council delivering events without clarity on purpose, audience, or fit with the visitor economy.

 The Fix:

 Develop a clear event strategy.
-Prioritise events that align with your destination strengths, attract the right audiences, and deliver measurable outcomes.
+Prioritise events that align with your destination’s strengths, attract desired visitors, and deliver measurable outcomes.

 Yes — when they are strategically selected, well supported, and measured effectively.